Yobikap/sign-up-form/README.md

 - FormComponent is always the default for routing, so whenever you open your page http://localhost:4200 the FormComponent will always load immediately without any user action
 - Email address validator does not check on tld's, therefore I have added own validation for tld
 - I have not implemented 'Re-type' your email address again or password, as this was not specifically asked in the assignment.
+- ngModel has been deprecated with reactive forms see: https://angular.io/api/forms/FormControlName#use-with-ngmodel-is-deprecated

 # For Devs
 ## Development server